-A. Purpose.-Form 706NA is used to compute estate tax liability for nonresident alien decedents.
+A. Purpose of Form .-Form 706NA is used to compute estate tax liability for nonresident alien decedents.
 The tax is imposed on the transfer of the decedent's taxable estate, rather than on the receipt of any part of it.

 If you need tax information not in these instructions, see Publication 448, Federal Estate and Gift Taxes.
-For information about transfer certificates for U.S. assets, write to the Director of International Operations, P.O.
-Box 896, Benjamin Franklin Station, Washington, D.C.
-20044.
+For information about transfer certificates for U.S. assets, write to the Foreign Operations District, P.O.
+Box 19007, Washington, D.C.
+20036.